didibit/Loan-Default/README.md

 How to run:
-JPM_SMOTE_HPC.ipynb is run in high performance computing (HPC). torch version: 2.2.2+cu121
+1. JPM_SMOTE_HPC.ipynb is run in high performance computing (HPC). torch version: 2.2.2+cu121
+2. or python main.py

 Model Performance on Val:
 Accuracy: 0.7700;